Principal bundles under reductive groups: Torsors

 This section and the two following contain the foundational material that will be required on torsors and principal bundles.
 The notion of a torsor under an affine group scheme is an absolute one.
 When working over a base scheme, principal bundles are the torsors under constant affine group schemes.

 Let $X$ be a scheme and $J$ be an affine group scheme over $X$.
-A right action of $J$ on a scheme $P$ over $X$ is a morphism
+An action of $J^\mathrm{op}$ on a scheme $P$ over $X$ will also be called a right action of $J$ on $P$.
+Thus a right action of $J$ on $P$ is a morphism

 over $X$ which satisfies the usual unit and associativity conditions.
-A scheme equipped with a right action $J$ will be called a \emph{right $J$\nd scheme}.
-We have a category of right $J$\nd schemes, whose morphisms are those morphisms of schemes over $X$ which are compatible with the action of $J$.
+A scheme over $X$ equipped with a right action $J$ will be called a \emph{right $J$\nd scheme}.
+A morphism of right $J$\nd schemes is a morphism of the underlying schemes over $X$ which is compatible with the action of $J$.
 The composition of $J$ defines a structure of right $J$\nd scheme on $J$.
 A right $J$\nd scheme will be called \emph{trivial} if it is isomorphic to $J$.
-Pullback along a morphism $X' \to X$ defines a functor $-_{X'}$ from right $J$\nd schemes to right $J_{X'}$\nd schemes.
-A morphism $J_{X'} \to P_{X'}$ of right $J_{X'}$\nd schemes may be identified with a section of $P$ in $X'$ over $X$.
-Taking in particular $X' = P$, corresponding to the identity of $P$ there is a canonical morphism
+Pullback along a morphism $X' \to X$ defines a functor $X' \times_X -$ from right $J$\nd schemes to right $(X' \times_X J)$\nd schemes.
+By evaluation at the identity, a morphism $X' \times_X J \to X' \times_X P$ of right $(X' \times_X J)$\nd schemes may be identified with a morphism $X' \to P$ of schemes over $X$.
+Taking $X' = P$, we have a morphism of right $(P \times_X J)$\nd schemes

-of right $J_P$\nd schemes, with first component the first projection and second component the action \eqref{e:Jact}.
+for every right $J$\nd scheme $P$, corresponding to the identity of $P$, with first component the first projection and second component the action \eqref{e:Jact}.

-Let $j:J \to J'$ is a morphism of affine group schemes over $X$.
-Then we have a restriction functor along $j$ from right $J'$\nd schemes to right $J$\nd schemes.
-If $P$ is a $J$\nd scheme and $P'$ is a $J'$\nd scheme, then a morphism $q:P \to P'$ of schemes over $X$ will be said to be \emph{compatible with $j$} if it is a morphism of $J$\nd schemes from $P$ to the restriction of $P'$ along $j$.
-It is equivalent to require that $q \times j$ composed with the action of $J'$ on $P'$ coincide with the the action of $G$ on $P$ composed with $q$.
-A $J$\nd morphism of right $J$\nd schemes is the same as a morphism of the underlying schemes over $X$ compatible with $1_J$.
+Let $u:J \to J'$ is a morphism of affine group schemes over $X$.
+Then we have a restriction functor along $u$ from right $J'$\nd schemes to right $J$\nd schemes.
+If $P$ is a $J$\nd scheme and $P'$ is a $J'$\nd scheme, then a morphism $q:P \to P'$ of schemes over $X$ will be said to be \emph{compatible with $u$} if it is a morphism of $J$\nd schemes from $P$ to the restriction of $P'$ along $u$.
+It is equivalent to require that the action of $J'$ on $P'$ composed with $q \times u$ coincide with $q$ composed with the action of $J$ on $P$.
+A morphism of right $J$\nd schemes is the same as a morphism of the underlying schemes over $X$ compatible with $1_J$.